Alphonse Henri, Count of Harcourt: Early life

+Marriage

 At the age of eighteen, he married Marie Françoise de Brancas on 21 February 1667 in Paris.
 The couple had 9 children, of whom only 3 lived to adulthood.
-Françoise was the eldest of two daughters born to Charles de Brancas and his wife Suzanne Garnier.
+Françoise was the eldest of two daughters born to Count Charles de Brancas (1618-1681) and his wife, Susanne Garnier (1630-1685), widow of François de Brézé, Seigneur d’Isigny en Normandie.
 Her sister Marie married into the Brancas family.